olcf/olcf-user-docs/systems/rhea_user_guide.rst

 Slurm
 -----

-Rhea and DTN will migrate to the Slurm scheduler in September 2019.
-The following section provides batch scheduler instructions for Slurm.
+The following section provides batch scheduler instructions for Slurm, the batch scheduler in use on Rhea and the DTNs.
 Below is a comparison table to the schedulers used on other OLCF resources:

 +--------------------------------------------+--------------+-----------------------+-------------------+